EternityForest/hardlinep2p/README.md

 Now look at foo.cert.hash that will be created.
 This is your key hash.
 Absolutely do not use the included certificates for anything real, generate your own, they are only there for consistent testing.

 On computer B, launch `python3 hardline.py` and visit e868423731872b8235a0adc9102bb45bb9e8321e.localhost:7009.
 You may have to retry a few times, but you should see the service.

+If you have Kivy installed, you can also run the GUI version.

 ## Android Support
 There is an Android app that only supports client mode, but allows you to access the services on port 7009.
 As it does not use any kind of DHT, data usage should be extremely low.